Information Rates for Channels with Fading, Side Information and Adaptive Codewords

-Refinements of~\eqref{eq:I-LB-q} appear in the optical fiber literature where wave propagation is described by the non-linear Schr\"odinger equation~\cite{essiambre2010jlt}.
-These channels exhibit complicated interactions of attenuation, dispersion, non-linearity, and noise, and the channel density is too difficult to compute.
+Refinements of~\eqref{eq:I-LB-q} appear in the optical fiber literature where the non-linear Schr\"odinger equation describes wave propagation~\cite{essiambre2010jlt}.
+Such channels exhibit complicated interactions of attenuation, dispersion, nonlinearity, and noise, and the channel density is too challenging to compute.
 One thus resorts to capacity lower bounds based on GMI and Monte Carlo simulation.
-The simplest models are memoryless and they work well if chosen carefully.
+The simplest models are memoryless, and they work well if chosen carefully.
 For example, the paper~\cite{essiambre2010jlt} used auxiliary models of the form

 where $h$ accounts for attenuation and self-phase modulation, and where the noise variance $\sigma_{|x|}^2$ depends on $|x|$.
-Also, $X$ was chosen to have an optimized ring distribution rather than being CSCG.
-Follow-up papers applied successively more sophisticated models to better approximate the true channel, see~\cite{Dar:14,Secondini-JLT19,garcia2020mismatched,garcia2021mismatched,garcia2022sdm,Secondini-JLT22,Shtaif-P22}.
-However, the rate gains over the model~\eqref{eq:q-optical} are small ($\approx$12\%) for 1000 km links and the new models do not suggest practical receiver structures.
+Also, $X$ was chosen to have concentric rings rather than a CSCG density.
+Subsequent papers applied progressively more sophisticated models with memory to better approximate the actual channel; see~\cite{Dar:14,Secondini-JLT19,garcia2020mismatched,garcia2021mismatched,garcia2022sdm,Secondini-JLT22,Shtaif-P22}.
+However, the rate gains over the model~\eqref{eq:q-optical} are minor ($\approx$12\%) for 1000 km links, and the newer models do not suggest practical receiver structures.

-A closely related application is short-reach fiber-optic systems that use low-cost direct detection (DD) receivers~\cite{chagnon_optical_comms_short_reach_2019} with photodiodes.
-The paper~\cite{mecozzi_capacity_amdd_2018} showed that the DD capacity increases by sampling faster than the symbol rate.
-However, with spectrally-efficient filtering the channel has long memory, motivating auxiliary models $q(y|x)$ with reduced memory to simplify GMI computations~\cite{plabst2022achievable}.
-More generally, one may use channel shortening filters~\cite{Abou-Faycal00,Rusek-WCOM12,Hu-Rusek-IA18} to increase the GMI.
+A related application is short-reach fiber-optic systems that use direct detection (DD) receivers~\cite{chagnon_optical_comms_short_reach_2019} with photodiodes.
+The paper~\cite{mecozzi_capacity_amdd_2018} showed that sampling faster than the symbol rate increases the DD capacity.
+However, spectrally efficient filtering gives the channel a long memory, motivating auxiliary models $q(y|x)$ with reduced memory to simplify GMI computations~\cite{Arnold-etal-IT06,plabst2022achievable}.
+More generally, one may use channel-shortening filters~\cite{Abou-Faycal00,Rusek-WCOM12,Hu-Rusek-IA18} to increase the GMI.

-\begin{remark} The ultimate GMI is $I(X;Y)$ and one can compute this quantity numerically for the channels considered in this paper.
-Our motivation for focusing on forward models $q(y|x)$ is to understand how to improve information rates for more complex channels.
-For instance, simple $q(y|x)$ let one understand structural properties of codes, see Lemma~\ref{lemma:AGMI-max}, and they suggest explicit power control policies, see Theorem~\ref{theorem:Partial-CSIR-Full-CSIT}. \end{remark}
+\begin{remark} The ultimate GMI is $I(X;Y)$, and one can compute this quantity numerically for the channels considered in this paper.
+We are motivated to focus on forward auxiliary models $q(y|x)$ to understand how to improve information rates for more complex channels.
+For instance, simple $q(y|x)$ let one understand properties of optimal codes, see Lemma~\ref{lemma:AGMI-max}, and they suggest explicit power control policies, see Theorem~\ref{theorem:Partial-CSIR-Full-CSIT}. \end{remark}